 You have 2 options for submitting your Annual Report to the state:

-• To submit your Annual Report by mail and pay by check, click the “Mail with Check” button and then reference our instructions (a couple lines down) titled “Submit your New Hampshire LLC Annual Report by Mail”.
+Click the “Mail with Check” button and then read our instructions below titled “Submit your New Hampshire LLC Annual Report by Mail“.

-• To submit your Annual Report online and pay with credit card, click the “Proceed to Pay” button and then reference our instructions (a few paragraphs below) titled “Submit your New Hampshire LLC Annual Report Online”.
+Click the “Add to Shopping Cart and Checkout” button and then read our instructions below titled “Submit your New Hampshire LLC Annual Report Online“.

 So just before this you should have clicked the “Mail with Check” button.

 Next, a popup message will appear telling you about how to file by mail.
 Click the “Continue” button to proceed.
 Doing so will automatically download your Annual Report to your computer in PDF format.

 It will likely be saved to your computer’s desktop or your “downloads” folder.